-Most recently, Elizabeth was the vice president of Swannee Hunt Alternatives, an operating foundation that applies daring goals, distinctive perspectives, innovative practices, and extraordinary talent to some of the world’s most complex and injurious challenges.
-Along with Ambassador Swanee Hunt, the board of directors, and leadership team, she oversaw the organization’s five major programs.
-In addition, she aligned strategy and operations across the programs to craft ambitious plans, monitor and evaluate progress, and use feedback and reflection to steer and advance the work.
+Prior to joining JFF, Elizabeth was the vice president of Swanee Hunt Alternatives, an operating foundation that brings daring goals, distinctive perspectives, innovative practices, and extraordinary talent to some of the world’s most complex and injurious challenges.
+She helped lead the organization’s five major programs, and she aligned strategy and operations across the programs.

-Previously, Elizabeth worked as a grant manager and development associate for a variety of organizations, including the Civic Education Project, an international exchange program for academics, and the Port Discovery Children’s Museum in Baltimore.
-Her experience, especially as a Peace Corps volunteer in Romania, has taught her to pursue excellence through an adaptive, opportunistic, and collaborative approach.
+Earlier in her career, Elizabeth worked as a grant manager and development associate at various organizations, including the Civic Education Project, an international exchange program for academics, and the Port Discovery Children’s Museum in Baltimore.
+She also served as a Peace Corps volunteer in Romania, and she says her experiences have taught her to pursue excellence through an adaptive, opportunistic, and collaborative approach.